rwxrob/zet/docs/1910/README.md

 # 🧘Yoga Log

+***Wednesday, January 11, 2023, 4:43:48PM EST***

+Woah, has it really been a week since I last wrote in the log?
+That explains a lot.
+Feeling a lot stronger, but today I had a sudden intense headache.
+Kinda scared the shit out of me.
+I mean, I don't think I'm a stroke candidate, but I am 55.
+I can think of fewer things in life that I would want to endure than losing all my mobility and mental acuity just to become someone's ward to take care of for the rest of their lives.
+I'm gonna schedule a physical.
+They say you should "get a physical before doing anything intense" and I do pretty intense yoga, and it has been something like a half a year since I did anything physical at all.
+If nothing else, need to get the BP checked.
+Someone made a joke about "big dick energy" but I tell you want, this feels like the opposite of that.
+But, imma own this one way or another.

 ***Thursday, January 5, 2023, 4:13:42PM EST***

 Better.
 Maybe it's the sun outside.
 Maybe it's not having my wife "assist" me. ;) Managed a back-bend today, not pretty, but strength coming back to do them.
 Biggest challenge now is my fucking fat in the way.